JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 Many citation formats include instructions for how to cite a dataset, but almost all of them rely on persistant identifiers.

-## Sharing Usable Data
+## 6.7.
+Sharing Usable Data

 Whether its shared through e-mail, a state-of-the art repository, or is available upon "reasonable request", sharing data is only worth the time and effort if it is shared in a manner that enables it to be (re)used.

-The good news is that, if data is effectively managed throughout the research process, the lift of data sharing is relatively minimal.
-Here are five checklist items to ensure that shared data is usable data.
+The good news is that, if data is effectively managed throughout the research process, than much of the work needed to ensure that the data is usable has already been completed.
+The lift for sharing is thus (relatively) small.

+Here, again, are the five checklist items for unsuring that shared data is usable data.

+five checklist items to ensure that shared data is usable data.

 **1\.
 Is there a clear path for accessing the shared data?**

+No matter how data is shared, it can only be used if it can be accessed.
+For data shared through data repositories or similar platforms, this typically involves providing a direct route to the data using a persistent identifier, accession number, or file path.
+For data that has to be shared in a more controlled manner, clear instructions should be provided in regards to how the data can be accessed and any terms of use.
+Among the many difficulties with the phrase “Data available upon reasonable request” is that it leaves a great deal of ambiguity about the mechanism through which the data is actually available and what a “reasonable” request actually entails.

 **2\.
 Is the data shared in a form or format that would allow it to be used by others?**

+As covered in the chapter on [Data Storage and Organization](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_05_saving-organizing), data should be saved in open or common file formats whenever possible.
+This is especially true when data is released for use by others.

 **3\.
-Is the data sufficiently well described to allow it to be used by others?
+Is the data sufficiently well described to allow it to be used by others?**

+As covered in the chapter on [Documentation and Description](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_04_documentation) data that has not been saved alongside the documentation needed for its use has not really been saved at all.
+This is doubly true for data that is shared for the purposes of reuse.

-**4.\Are the links between the data and any related materials (or versions) defined?
+**4.\Are the links between the data and any related materials (or versions) defined?**

+If a set of shared data is related to the conclusions described in a research paper, then a user should be able to find the dataset from the paper.
+The reverse is probably also true, but can be a bit trickier from a practical perspective.

 **5/.
 Is the data shared in a manner that allows credit for its use to be given and received?

+It should be!

+## Definitions of Key Terms

 **Data availability statement** \- a short section of a research paper that outlines if, when, and how any related data can be accessed.